MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest1.md

 # 🤖 2.
 Challenge 1: Setup Copilot
 [🏠Home](../README.md) - [🔌 Quest 2 >](Quest2.md)

-In Challenge 1, you will be setting up a Copilot and connecting it to Microsoft Teams.
+In Challenge 1, you will be setting up a Copilot (and connecting it to Microsoft Teams).
 This involves creating a new Copilot with a specific name, adding a detailed description and instructions that will guide the Copilot's behavior, especially when the Generative AI feature is active.

 ## 2.1 Create the Copilot
 Login to Copilot Studio [https://copilotstudio.microsoft.com/](https://copilotstudio.microsoft.com/) witht he provided user, e.g. ```userXXX@bestruncorp.onmicrosoft.com``` where XXX is the number assigned to you.